breakfastquay/bqfft/README.md

 as it handles only real inputs.

-Transforms of any length are supported, but if you request a length not supported by any of the library implementations provided here, or by any of the libraries compiled in, a simple slow DFT will be used instead.
-Of the most commonly used libraries, Accelerate and IPP support power-of-two lengths only, KissFFT supports any multiple of two (because we only use the real-input interface), and FFTW supports any length.
-You can compile in more than one library, so as to use e.g. VDSP for powers of two and KissFFT for other even lengths.
+Transforms of any length are supported, but if you request a length that bqfft does not know how to calculate using any of the libraries that have been compiled in, a simple slow DFT will be used instead.
+A warning will be printed to stderr if this happens.

+Of the most commonly used libraries, Accelerate and IPP support power-of-two FFT lengths only, KissFFT supports any multiple of two (because we only use the real-input interface), and FFTW supports any length.
+You can compile in more than one library, so for example if you compile in Accelerate and KissFFT, the former will be used for powers of two and the latter for other even lengths.

 Requires the bqvec library.